I believe that it is in the most ordinary moments of life that kids are really themselves.

-When I photograph families, whether on a documentary or a more typical session, even though the parents are the ones who hired me, my mind is on the kids.
-It is mainly for them that I photograph, because in the future, I know they’ll be the ones who will appreciate them the most.
-I know this, because that is exactly what happens to me today, when I look at those old pictures from my childhood.
+When I photograph families, my mind is on the kids.
+The photographs I take are for them, because I know that in the future, they will be the people who will most enjoy seeing them and remember how they were.
+I know this, because that is exactly what happens to me today, when I look at old pictures from my childhood.

 For instance, the expressions they make when they don’t like the food and even try to reject it, or when they love it and eat it very enthusiastically; when they go to the toilet and just can’t keep still, they start messing with stuff at their reach, get distracted, and some even fall asleep.